 As a child in Bogota, ‘Cateleya’ witnesses her family murdered by drug dealers.
 She escapes (in a dizzying sequence) and grows up into a super-trained contract killer (Saldana) who –what else?–Vows Revenge.
-It gets dished out in a series of slick, amusing if ridiculous payback scenes that lose acceptance-pressure at about the halfway point through the 108 minutes.
+That gets dished out in a series of slick, amusing if ridiculous payback scenes that lose acceptance-pressure at about the halfway point through the 108 minutes.

 Cinematography is aced (Romain Lacourbas), Zoe basically looks to kill for, and the girl-power theme pulled in $61,000,000 against a laydown of $35,000,000, with a sequel in the works.
 Not strong on rational analysis, but who tunes into this stuff for smarts?
 You watch to see sex-sizzler Saldana slaughter scumbags.
 Mission accomplished.